 We have group therapy sessions during the school day where we also address social learning and discuss how things are going socially and talk about new skill sets to improve their social relationships.
 We give out an award each week for our student who showed “random acts of kindness”, as well as our student who was a “good friend to other students”.
 We place heavy emphasis on social learning in our school, making it a priority every day.

-We have a teacher in each class of 5-9 students, and we also have an academic coach who is there to help out in these situations.
-If one of the students is having a hard day it is not unusual for an academic coach to take that student for a walk outside and try to problem solve or just have some quiet regrouping time so that they can return to class in a more positive space.
+Each teacher works with an average of 10 students in a class assisted by an academic coach who helps support the learning environment and process.
+If one of the students is having a hard day it is not unusual for an academic coach to take that student for a walk outside and try to problem-solve or just have some quiet regrouping time so that they can return to class in a more positive space.

 Our goal is to have our students find effective ways to organize themselves and their schoolwork that will transfer into their next educational setting.
 We work with students on discovering what works best for them to keep up with their assignments.
 We have small tasks for them each day: bringing their backpack home and back to school each day; arriving at the school prepared with writing tools and paper and whatever else is needed for their classes.
 We are constantly working to find new and creative solutions that are individualized to each student’s needs.